anthonykulis/cps206/classes/basic/introduction_to_classes.md

 }
 ```

 Pretty simple concept, right?
-Of course I can visibility if I needed, but if I restrict all the way to `private` I
+Of course I can restrict visibility if I needed, but if I restrict all the way to `private` I
 become a useless class again.
-Set to `protected` for that limited access.
-Or just omit any visibility to give access
-to only the package.
+Besides `public`, you can set to `protected` for that limited package and subsclass access.
+Or just omit any visibility to give access to only the package.

 ### Mutators
 Again, as the name implies, mutators allow me to modify the value of the variable.
 Again, also, they have a